 The price for scuba diving in the Maldives is specific to the diving experience you are looking for.
-Prices vary depending on how many dives you want to do, the type of equipment needed, and the type of dive itself.
+Prices vary depending on the number of dives you want to do, the type of equipment needed, and the type of dive itself.

-If you are looking to get PADI certified it will cost more than the regular dives as these courses come with an instructor who is there to guide you through the course and study materials.
+If you are looking to get PADI certified it will cost more than the diving.
+The courses come with an instructor who is there to guide you through the course and study materials.

 Online bookings offer great packages on scuba diving and PADI courses.

 To get a “dive centre specific” cost estimate of your dive trip or diving courses, it is best to contact us for more detailed information about prices and packages available.